vincent-paing/Burtha/README.md

 ## Contribution

 You are more than welcomed to contribute to development of Burtha.
-If you're new to Open source software,s you can start by
+If you're new to Open source softwares, you can start by

 - Suggesting new issues, and feature requests
 - Commenting your thoughts on existing issues